CWW Impact Study

 What does study participation entail?

 To participate in the CWW Impact Study, you will choose a CWW minicourse of interest that aligns with your students’ grade level.
-Half of the participating Teacher Fellows will be selected by lottery to implement the course with Lead Teacher support in spring 2024.
-The other half will have an opportunity to implement the same or similar course in fall 2024.
 All Teacher Fellows will participate in data collection in spring 2024.
-Data collection activities will include two teacher surveys and two student surveys.
-Additional data will be collected with those implementing the course, including a teacher interview, a student focus group, and a CWW implementation observation.
+Data collection activities will include two teacher surveys and two student surveys, a teacher interview, and a student focus group.

 What are the benefits of study participation?